-- To ensure that the air conditioning works optimally, the side windows, and panorama roof\ should be closed. - Total airing function (p.
-176) opens/ closes all side windows simultaneously and can be used for example to quickly air the car during hot weather. - Remove ice and snow from the climate control system air intake (the grille between the bonnet and the windscreen). - In warm weather, condensation from the air conditioning may drip under the car.
-This is normal. - When the engine requires full power, e.g. for full acceleration or driving uphill with a trailer, the air conditioning can be temporarily switched off.
-There may then be a temporary increase in temperature in the passenger compartment.
+- To ensure that the air conditioning works optimally, the side windows, and panorama roof should be closed. - Global opening (p.
+176) opens/closes all side windows simultaneously and can be used for example to quickly air the car during hot weather. - Remove ice and snow from the climate control system air intake (the grille between the bonnet and the windscreen). - In warm weather, condensation from the air conditioning may drip under the car.
+This is normal. - When the engine requires full power, e.g. for full acceleration, the air conditioning can be temporarily switched off.
+There

-• Remove misting on the insides of the windows primarily by using the defroster function (p.
+- may then be a temporary increase in temperature in the passenger compartment. - Remove misting on the insides of the windows primarily by using the defroster function (p.
 136).
 To reduce the risk of misting, keep the windows clean and use window cleaner.

-Cars with Start/Stop\
+Cars with Start/Stop